Case Study: LinkedIn Direct Outreach

 We serve a B2B audience: AV and other technology integration companies.

-This has been by far the most successful lead generation and network-building effort we’ve tested, and we have a strong feeling that this will work for Commercial Integration companies.
+This has been by far the most successful lead generation and network-building effort we’ve tested, and we are confident this will work well for Commercial Integration companies.

 Historically, many B2B integrators have gotten lots of leads and exposure via conferences, most of which are cancelled right now due to COVID.